TS404/CysBar/README.md

-   POS            Residue index (1-based number) to replace in each sequence BARCODE        Custom barcode to use at this position (or see -B option) -B BARCODE.txt    Use file named BARCODE.txt to source barcodes from (one per line) -V VARIABLES.csv  Use file named VARIABLES.csv to source hydropathy and charge variables,
+   POS            Residue index (1-based number) to replace in each sequence BARCODE        Custom barcode to use at this position (or see -B option) -B BARCODE.txt    Use file named BARCODE.txt to source barcodes from (one per line) -V VARIABLES.csv  Use file named VARIABLES.csv to source hydropathy and charge
-                  Contains Residue, Hydropathy and Charge columns (no headers) -S SEPARATOR      String to enclose replaced residues when placed in FastA ID (Default: '__BC__') INPUT.fa          Input fasta file (default = standard input)
+                  variables.
+Contains Residue, Hydropathy and Charge columns (no headers)
+-S SEPARATOR      String to enclose replaced residues when placed in FastA ID
+                  (Default: '__BC__')
+INPUT.fa          Input fasta file (default = standard input)
 > OUTPUT.fa       Output fasta file (default = standard output)
 ```